 Fig. 6.
-Distribution of positron lifetime $\Delta t$ , determined in the cardiac myxoma tissue.
-Superimposed curves correspond to the components of para-positronium (light green dashed line), ortho-positronium (dark blue dashed line), direct annihilation of the positron and the electron without producing positronium (turquoise line), annihilations in the source material (red dashed line) and to the accidental coincidences (violet line).
-Annihilation in the sources is present in the $ex\ vivo$ studies.
-The sum all contributions is shown as red solid line.
-The fitted function is a convolution of the exponential and Gaussian functions plus the constant background. ©2021 American Association for the Advancement of Science.
-Reprinted with permission from Moskal et al. [Moskal2021d] under a Creative Commons Attribution License 4.0 (CC BY).
+Distribution of positron lifetime $\Delta t$ determined in cardiac myxoma tissue.
+Superimposed curves correspond to: para-positronium (light green dashed line), ortho-positronium (dark blue dashed line), direct annihilation of the positron and electron without positronium formation (turquoise line), annihilations in the source material (red dashed line), and accidental coincidences (violet line).
+Annihilation in the sources is present in the ex vivo studies.
+The sum of all contributions is shown as the red solid line.
+The fitted function is a convolution of exponential and Gaussian functions plus a constant background. © 2021 American Association for the Advancement of Science.
+Reprinted with permission from Moskal et al. [18] under a Creative Commons Attribution License 4.0 (CC BY).